renovatebot/renovate/docs/usage/bot-comparison.md

 ### Self-hosting Dependabot

-You can self-host Dependabot on other platforms than GitHub.
+You can self-host Dependabot on other platforms than GitHub but none are officially supported.

 #### `dependabot-core`